mdcatapult/aurac-web-plugin/plugin-architecture-proposal.md

 // information.
 interface Entity {
   leadminerEntity: LeadminerEntity;
-  occurrences: Array<string>; // containes the id's of highlighted spans.
+  occurrences: Array<string>; // contains the id's of highlighted spans.
   show: boolean; // whether to show in sidebar.
   // Other stuff should go here - e.g. cross references.
 }